zapwizard/radiation_king_radio/README.md

   - `cd /home/pi/radking`
   - `sudo /usr/bin/python -u /home/pi/radking/main.py &`

 Note that this method runs the script anytime any console connects, be careful to stop the script on one console before running another.
+CTRL+C can be used to quit the code

 # Operation:
 ## How the "Live" playback works: